saransh484/Python-ChatBot/README.md

 This project is a ChatBot with a Graphical User Interface (GUI) that uses the BART (Bidirectional and AutoRegressive Transformer) model for summarizing text.
 The ChatBot can respond to user input in natural language and provide a summary of any text entered by the user.

-> note! you need to provide API from huggingface in order to use BART
+> note! you need to provide API Key from huggingface in order to use BART

 ## Requirements